NetSPI/PowerHunt/README.md

 |collect-events-1102|T1070.001|Event 1102|Collect information from 1102 events (audit log cleared)|Get-WinEvent -FilterHashtable @{logname="security"; id="1102"}

 ## Analysis Modules
-Analysis modules are use to filter the collected data it way that make it easier to find known threats, suspicious behavior, and environmental anomalies.
+Analysis modules are used to filter collected data in a way that makes it easier to find known threats, suspicious behavior, and environmental anomalies.
+Additionally, the .csv files generated from the filtering can be consumed by another tool like Jupyter notebooks.
 Below is a summary of the currently supported analysis modules.
 |Module<br>Name|Module<br>Description|Data Source
 |:-------------------------------------------------------|:-----------|:-----------|